sybrew/the-seo-framework/readme.txt

 	* TODO POT translation file.
 * **Fixed:**
 	/
-	* bbPress Topic Starter's first post is now visible.
+	* bbPress Topic Starter's first post is now visible on bbPress 2.5.9 and lower. bbPress 2.6.0 has included its own fix.
 	* Search Query alteration is now only done on actual Search Queries.
-	* TODO TEST When saving the Site SEO Settings, the Homepage Schema.org output transient and the Description transient are now flushed correctly again.
+	* When saving the Site SEO Settings, the Homepage Schema.org output transient and the Description transient are now flushed correctly again.
 	* Taxonomial transients keys are now correct on the front-end, this should lighten up the database entries.
 	* Unregistered Taxonomies' transient keys now have an expected outcome, like on bbPress Forums.
 	* Transient key generation static cache now works on terms and taxonomies.
+	* New Settings Update notification now really doesn't pop up when no New Settings have been found.

 **For developers:**

 * **Added:**
 	* When generating a cache key with an unknown given type, a "doingitwrong" notice is emitted.
+	* Debugging can now be done on the front-end as well.
+	* Debugging now shows variable type information and has better indentation.
 * **Improved:**
 	* `AutoDescription_Query::is_archive()` now also checks other Archive Types rather than only relying on WordPress core is_archive().
 	* `AutoDescription_Search::search_filter()` now also checks for the `s` query variable requests being present prior to filtering.
+	* Hidden debug output is now more readable.
 	* Relative URL generation for the Default Permalink structure is now incorporated within `AutoDescription_Generate_Url::build_singular_relative_url()`, using WordPress core functions.
 * **Fixed:**
 	* Plausible PHP warning when using CPT in the admin area when trying to look for a category.
+	* The Frontpage can now correctly be recognized by the ID parameter on `AutoDescription_Query::is_front_page()`
 * **Filter Notes:*
 	* **New:**
 		* `(bool) the_seo_framework_ldjson_plugin_detected`
+		* `(bool) the_seo_framework_json_knowledge_output`
 	* **Fixed:**
 		* `(bool) the_seo_framework_twittercard_plugin_detected` now doesn't listen to `(bool) the_seo_framework_og_plugin_detected`.
 		* `(bool) the_seo_framework_og_plugin_detected` now doesn't apply detection for Twitter Card.